tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@TarangRanpara/index.md

 description: "Curious CS Student who is in love with every area of CS, and building quick prototypes!"
 ---

 Hi!
-I am a Tarang Ranpara, let me walk you through my intro, projects and blogs.
+I am Tarang Ranpara, let me walk you through my intro, projects and blogs.

 ### introduction